Innominds collaborates with Qualcomm to accelerate Enterprise Digital Transformation

 High-compute Edge AI Platform, Sensor Gateway Device and NB-IoT Solutions based on Qualcomm® processors powering digital transformation for enterprises.

-SAN JOSE, Calif., April 9, 2024 /PRNewswire/ -- Innominds, a leader in edge orchestration, proudly announces the availability of iDhi, which is an enterprise and industrial IoT Edge Compute box.
+HYDERABAD, India, April 10, 2024 /PRNewswire/ -- Innominds, a leader in edge orchestration, proudly announces the availability of iDhi, which is an enterprise and industrial IoT Edge Compute box.
 This Edge AI Platform is built around the Innominds ISQ5165/ISQ8250 small-form-factor System on Modules (SoM), which is powered by the Qualcomm® QRB5165/QCS8250 processors of Qualcomm Technologies, Inc., and can provide up to 15 TOPS of compute.
 Moreover, the Edge AI platform can now accommodate multiple M.2 slots for integrating AI accelerator modules, thereby enhancing its capability to handle industrial and enterprise workloads.

 This Edge AI Platform seamlessly integrate across sectors, supporting up to 8 video streams and global 5G/4G connectivity, while handling complex AI/ML tasks at the edge and offering cloud integration for enhanced security and video management, making it an ideal solution for manufacturing, automotive, surveillance, energy, and retail industries.